Work with Us

 Student Analysts at the Beeck Center are motivated self-starters looking to drive social change at scale.
 They are passionate, responsible, detail-oriented, and intellectually curious.
 As an Analyst, you will be expected to contribute to team efforts, requiring flexibility and a strong work ethic.
 Specific duties include, but are not limited to: business operations, events and programming, digital communications, research, and administrative support.

 Student Analysts will be assigned to roles that match their interests and areas of experience.
-Analysts may rotate between roles throughout the course of the summer.
-Responsibilities may consist of the following tasks (but not limited to) the areas below:
+Analysts may rotate between roles throughout the course of the fall.
+Responsibilities may consist of the following tasks (but not limited to):

 Research + Programming